consolidation/robo/docs/getting-started.md

     }
 }
 ```
-If `task.Ssh.remoteDir` is set to some other value in the robo.yml configuration file in the current directory, then the value from the configuration file will take precedence.
+If `task.Remote.Ssh.remoteDir` is set to some other value in the robo.yml configuration file in the current directory, then the value from the configuration file will take precedence.

 ### Loading Configuration From Another Source